kasech-isaac/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It is useful any time you are using a <Route> just so you can get access to its match data

 1. How would you explain form validation to someone who has never programmed before?

+Occur at the server, after the client had entered all the necessary data and then pressed the Submit button.

 1. In 1-2 sentences, define end to end testing.

+refers to a software testing method that involves testing an application's workflow from beginning to end.

 ## Instructions